If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 All you have to do is log in to your account (or sign up if you haven’t already), then visit your train provider's brand page on the TopCashback site.
 Follow the link through to the provider's site, and then just shop as normal.
 Savings on top of savings?
 We love to see it.

-Other money-saving tips
+Other money-saving tips for train tickets

 These tips depend on how many of you are travelling together, where you’re travelling to and whether you’re hoping to bag any extras for a bargain.

-12. How to get cheap first-class upgrades
+12. How to get cheap first-class train tickets

 If you’re booking train tickets for a longer journey, you should always check the first-class ticket option before you buy your tickets.
-It’s not common, but sometimes first-class tickets are actually cheaper than a standard ticket on the same train.
+It’s not common, but sometimes first-class train tickets are actually cheaper than a standard ticket on the same train.

 When a first-class ticket is pricier than a standard ticket (which will be most of the time) it’s often cheaper to buy a standard-class ticket and then upgrade it to first-class nearer the time.